Gemma 4 Guides

 Every parameter fires on every forward pass.
 You pay the full compute bill, but you get the simplest behavior, the highest quality ceiling in the family, and the cleanest base for fine-tuning.

-Memory figures are approximate planning values from Unsloth's deployment guide.
-Real usage varies with context length, quantization method, and system overhead.
+Memory figures are approximate official planning values for loading model weights.
+Real usage varies with context length, quantization method, runtime, and system overhead.

 Benchmark Numbers